Ricsmokey/Event-Calendar-Analyzer/README.md

 4. Scrapes all Limited and Available dates from the current month
 5. Clicks the "Next" button to move to the following month
 6. Repeats steps 4–5 for up to 6 months
-7. Deduplicates and prints the final results
+7. Duplicates and prints the final results

 ---

-## Tools Used
+## Author

-- Pandas
-- BeautifulSoup4
+Akorede Kareem — github.com/Ricsmokey